cybercryptio/d1-entityframework/documentation/user_manual.md

 The integration works by hooking into the Entity Framework Core and intercepting reads and writes to the database.

-From a developers point of view there is minimal changes needed to enable encryption, and no changes to the business logic is needed.
+From a developers point of view there are minimal changes needed to enable encryption, and no changes to the business logic is needed.

 Encryption can be enabled in the two standard ways to configure Entity Framework Core using data annotations or the fluent API.